BoundlessBrains/B112-BoundlessBrains/data/nlu.md

 - for how many hours does we need to change tampons?
 - how long does it last?
 - duration for using tampons?

+## intent:help
+- need help
+- can you help me?
+- i need help from you!
+- a small favour
+- a little help from your side
+- i like to contact you
+- can you reply to me questions?
+- can you give the exact facts?

+## intent:police
+- i would like to contact the police officers
+- can police help me?
+- can police do me a favour?
+- police
+- contact police
+- immediate contact to police
+- police helpline number

+## intent:gynecologist
+- contact gynecologist
+- i would like to get the help from gynecologist
+- can gynecologist help me to sort this issue?
+- gynecologist list
+- gynecologist help